Frequently Asked Questions

 State certifications that are not on a university or college transcript may transfer in through the credit by validation process and count toward the 36-hour technical cognate.

-Yes, call or email Ann Light to request a credit transfer estimate.
+Yes, call or email Kerry Fisher to request a credit transfer estimate.

 We schedule you with the same group of students as much as possible for the FIAD core courses.
 This helps you get to know other students, get into better discussions online and have support from your classmates.
 However, if you want to take extra classes or slow down, we can schedule you with another cohort.